Marie Kaldvee

-Marie Kaldvee (born 23 January 1995 as Marie Turmann) is an Estonian curler from Järveküla, Estonia.
+Marie Kaldvee (born 23 January 1995) is an Estonian curler from Järveküla, Estonia.

 Career

 Juniors

 Turmann played for the Estonian team at the 2012 Youth Winter Olympics, playing third on the team, which finished in last place.
 In the mixed doubles event, she was paired with Italy's Alessandro Zoppi.
 They would be eliminated after losing their only game.

-After playing in five European Junior Curling Challenges Turmann finally qualified for the World Junior Curling Championships in 2015.
+After playing in five European Junior Curling Challenges, Turmann finally qualified for the World Junior Curling Championships in 2015.
 Turmann would skip the Estonian team there, with teammates Kerli Zirk, Kerli Laidsalu and Johanna Ehatamm.
-The team finished the event with a 2–7 round robin record, missing the playoffs.
+The team finished the event with a 2–7 record in the round robin, missing the playoffs.
 In her last year of junior eligibility, Turmann led Estonia to a fourth-place finish at the 2016 World Junior B Curling Championships.